k5cents/models-markets/README.md

 #### Model Outputs

-In describing the process of their 2014 Senate Model, Silver explains how the above inputs are incorperated in producing a probabalistic
+In describing the process of their 2014 Senate Model, Silver explains how the above inputs are incorporated in producing a probabilistic
 output:

 > Most election models (including \[FiveThirtyEight's\]) work in